The Ultimate Sourdough Roundup: Use It All, Bake It All

 Integrating Sourdough into Regular Recipes

 One of my favorite ways to use sourdough is to sneak it into regular recipes.
 You don’t always need a full “sourdough version.”
-Instead, you can swap in a bit of starter or discard to give your go-to recipes a flavor upgrade:
+Instead, you can swap in a bit of active starter or discard to give your go-to recipes a flavor upgrade:

 - Biscuits: I actually make my standard biscuit recipe, just add in some discard and ferment overnight for tangy, fluffy sourdough biscuits.